Exciting News!

 My Work

-My work is expressive and colourful and often has strong elements of pattern within the composition.
-Bold fluid mark-making defines the design, and a confident use of colour creates lively engaging compositions.
-My palette is informed by my personal reaction to colour and as a result I am currently working with warm, strong, uplifting colours.
+My paintings, community murals and textiles are expressive and colourful and often have strong elements of pattern within the composition.
+Bold mark-making defines the design, and a confident use of colour creates lively engaging compositions.
+My palette currently includes warm, strong, uplifting colours.

 What does it look like?

-Floral shapes and patterns frequently emerge, and when I am developing a still life design, I often embrace traditional ideals and subject matter.
+Floral shapes and patterns frequently emerge, and when I am developing a new design, I often embrace traditional subject matter, including still life or landscapes.
 It is however the contemporary use of colour and line, combined with my love of rhythm and harmony, that work together to create unique compositions.
-There is no doubt that my musical background informs and influences my creative decisions.

 My Inspiration